CHill-Three/vivado.github.io/README.md

 <!-- 1).
 To break lines: do two spaces after the line or do <br/> -->

 <!-- Title -->
-# Chill-Three's github.io project page
+# Chill-Three's github.io Project Page
 Hey there!
 Welcome to my first repository created on (7/20/2020)<br/>
 I hope you enjoy looking around!:wave:<br/>
 <!-- Table of Contents (TITLES) -->